 Even the companies in typical offline industries (e.g. carpenters, movers or florists) require an online presence in most cases.
 This represents the extended shop in front of the 21st century and appeals to customer groups that would otherwise never have come across a company.

-A website also promotes the following advantages:
+A website also provide the following advantages:

 - Provide a brief overview of a company.